PERMANENT FUEL-LESS ELECTRICITY

 The Idea

-In 2005, the Principals of Transducing Energy Devices, LLC began the R&D for a fuel-less electricity generating device.
-The decision was taken to focus on the use of a defined free energy source.
+The Principals of Transducing Energy Devices, LLC began the investigation into a fuel-less electricity generating device.
+The decision was taken to focus on the use of a defined free-energy source.

 In 2014, a device was designed based upon using the freely-available energy from permanent magnets and was named the “Permanent Magnet Induction Generator” (PMIG).

-In 2018, the design of a second and smaller device was initiated.
+In 2018, the investigation into the design of a second and smaller device was initiated.
 It is the PMO (Permanent Magnet Oscillator) and is the basis for a compact magnetic battery.
-A magnetic battery based on the PMO would power cell phones, personal computers, etc. and eliminate the need for the external charging of the battery.
+A magnetic battery based on the PMO would power cell phones, personal computers, etc., and eliminate the need for external charging.
+This effort has produced two designs that oscillate spontaneously.

 The PMIG Device